 Typhoid | Food & Water | Shot lasts 2 years.
 Oral vaccine lasts 5 years, must be able to swallow pills.
 Oral doses must be kept in refrigerator. |

-Rabies | Saliva of Infected Animals | Vaccine recommended for certain travellers based on destination, activities and length of stay. |
+Rabies | Saliva of Infected Animals | High risk country.
+Vaccine recommended for long-term travellers and those who may come in contact with animals. |

 Routine Vaccinations for Mexico |